dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

     A three-qubit system with a small energy gap between the ground state and first two excited states.

-:std:doc:`dimod <oceandocs:docs_dimod/sdk_index>`\ 's
+:ref:`dimod <index_dimod>`\ 's :class:`~dimod.reference.samplers.ExactSolver`
-:class:`~dimod.reference.samplers.ExactSolver` shows the energies of the ground state, first two excited states, and remaining states:
+shows the energies of the ground state, first two excited states, and remaining
+states:

 >>> from dimod import ExactSolver
 ...